Burkina military leader pledges to step aside as world watches

 Ivory Coast President Alassane Ouattara met with Compaore on Tuesday and told reporters that he was welcome to remain in the country "as long as he would like".
 He added that Ivory Coast supported a political transition that complied with Burkina Faso's constitution.

-Under that constitution, the head of the National Assembly should take office if the president resigns, with a mandate to organize elections within 90 days.
+Under that constitution, the head of the National Assembly should take office if the president resigns, with a mandate to organise elections within 90 days.

 (Additional reporting by Ange Aboa and Mathias Drabo; Writing by Joe Bavier and Emma Farge; Editing by Daniel Flynn and Larry King)